boris-volkov/go_viewer/README.md

 ### Special Modes
 - **A**: Toggle analysis mode (place stones manually)
 - **G**: Toggle guess mode (predict next moves)
+- **U**: Show chains/units

 ### Catalog Browser
 - **Up/Down**: Navigate through files
 - **Enter**: Select and load a game
 - **ESC**: Close catalog

+## Special Modes

+### Analysis Mode (A key)
+Analysis mode lets you explore variations by placing stones manually on the board.

+- Press **A** to enter analysis mode
+- **Left click** on empty intersections to place stones
+- **Right click** on stones to remove them
+- **Hold B** while clicking to force black stones
+- **Hold W** while clicking to force white stones
+- **Left click** on existing stones to show/hide their liberties (dots)
+- Press **A** again to exit analysis mode

+Analysis mode follows Go rules - you cannot place stones that would be suicide moves or on occupied positions.

+### Guess Mode (G key)
+Guess mode tests your skills by challenging you to predict the next move.

+- Press **G** to enter guess mode
+- The game pauses and shows the current position
+- **Left click** on an empty intersection to guess where the next stone goes
+- If correct: you get a point and the move plays
+- If wrong: you lose a point and the correct move plays
+- Your score is shown in the bottom-left corner
+- Press **G** again to exit guess mode

 ## File Format